TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-At the top of `"index.php"`, we found a interesing code:
+At the top of `"index.php"`, we found an interesing code:

 <br />